 Described by his friends as loyal, compassionate, thoughtful, and consistent, Joe strives to view things from the client’s perspective in order to consistently provide wise counsel and excellent service.
 His background in mathematics provides analytical strengths, particularly in areas such as cash-flow analysis and planning for higher education expenses, as well as creating and executing retirement income strategies.
 He particularly enjoys helping clients develop generous habits, through charitable giving strategies and conversations, and aligning clients’ estate plans around long term goals and values.

 King Solomon observed, “The way of a fool seems right in his own eyes; a wise man is he who listens to counsel.”
 This observation shapes me as a father, husband, and financial advisor.
 In 1997, I read Your Money Counts by Howard Dayton, which helped me understand the role money plays in shaping who I am as a person.
 Through the years I’ve rediscovered an enjoyment of reading, with interests running from WW2 histories and business books (like Ask, Traction, Tipping Point, and Good to Great) to biographies, mysteries, and self-improvement (Deep Work, Grit, & How Not to be Wrong).
 Of course, nothing beats a re-read of the Lord of the Rings Trilogy!

 My wife and I enjoy playing games, watching movies, and cheering on our Huskers!
-Three of our four beautiful daughters live in different states, with our younger two completing college in the next couple of years!
+We have two married daughters, along with one in graduate school and one attending the University of Northern Iowa.
 As a family, we love hitting the road together, having visited 46 states to date.
 When we all get together, the peace and quiet of the household is joyously shattered with laughter, teasing, and great conversation as we play games, watch movies, and just enjoy being together!

 M.A.
 Mathematics, University of Virginia (Charlottesville, Virginia)